WeblateOrg/weblate/docs/admin/addons.rst

-Create one main component least likely to disappear in the future, and others will employ :ref:`internal-urls` to it as a VCS configuration, and configure it to find all compoents in it.
+Create one main component least likely to disappear in the future, and others will employ :ref:`internal-urls` to it as a VCS configuration, and configure it to find all components in it.

 The matching is done using regular expressions, where power is a tradeoff for complexity in configuration.
 Some examples for common use cases can be found in